Border Security, Economic Opportunity, and Immigration Modernization Act of 2013: Developments following June 2013 Senate passage

 The House of Representatives did not act on this bill.

 Conservative Republicans in the U.S. House of Representatives were opposed to it.
 House Republicans and Speaker John Boehner said that this bill would not receive a floor vote.
 Boehner stated that the House Republicans favored a piece-meal approach on immigration reform (i.e. several different bills instead of one comprehensive reform bill).
 Instead of putting the existing Senate bill up for vote and making necessary modifications, he asserted that the House GOP would draft another bill of its own without any path to citizenship and without some other changes (such as introducing a visa for entrepreneurs and delimiting the use of H1B visas to prevent their abuse) that the Senate bill offered.
 A statement of principles on immigration, released by congressional Republicans on January 30, 2014, said: “We will not go to a conference with the Senate’s immigration bill” and that “border security and interior enforcement must come first.”

 Senator Chuck Schumer argued that the strategy of passing smaller-scale bills would not work and that Democrats would not support an enforcement bill without the promise of a path to citizenship for illegal immigrants.
 Former Florida governor Jeb Bush called on the GOP-led House to pass a comprehensive immigration bill and asked his party to quit being "the obstacle" on the divisive issue.
 Stephen Miller, communications director for Senator Jeff Sessions (R-AL) played a role in defeating the bill.

-In the absence of a “comprehensive fix” from Congress, U.S. President Barack Obama announced on November 20, 2014 executive actions to “make our immigration system more fair and more just.”
+In the absence of a “comprehensive fix” from Congress, Obama announced on November 20, 2014 executive actions to “make our immigration system more fair and more just.”
 These actions included a long-contemplated program of "deferred action" which would allow an estimated 45% of unauthorized immigrants to legally stay and work in the United States.
 These executive actions were challenged in court.